-By using the LPF, Literature Lab™ avoids lenses associated with terms or genes that have a great deal of publication volume, bringing to light important associations that are masked by reporting that emphasizes "greatest hits" genes and terms.
+By using the LPF, Literature Lab™ avoids lenses associated with terms or genes that have a great deal of publication volume, bringing to light important associations that are hidden by reporting and reviewing that gives weight to high publication volume.
 The LPF is used on all co-occurrence presentations on genes and biological and biochemical concepts in the Literature Lab™ database.

 The LPF is computed as follows:

 For each Term in the Literature Lab™ database (see first image above):